Theckno-Protaku/7zrarcraker/README.md

-# 7z and RAR File Extractor
+# 7z and RAR File Extractor with password dictionary

 This is a program to extract files in **7z** and **RAR** format. **It is not compatible with ZIP files.**